 The video started in HD right away, and I never had to deal with buffering

-These aren’t terrible results, but the top VPNs make it so much easier to unblock the major platforms.
+These aren’t terrible results, but the top VPNs make it so much easier.
 You don’t have to go through so much trial-and-error, and their support staff are much more helpful.

-The best VPNs make it easy to unblock all of the major platforms with hardly any effort at all.
-Many come with streaming-optimized servers and have support staff that can tell you exactly which servers work.
-You can check out this list of the best VPNs for streaming to access all the top services with ease.
+The best VPNs make it possible to safely access all these platforms from anywhere.
+Many come with streaming-optimized servers that are regularly tested and helpful support staff that are easily accessible 24/7.
+You can check out this list of the best VPNs for streaming to find the top options.

 Speeds — Impressive, but Only on Long-Distance Servers